open-models-platform/open-models-iecho/scripts/data-collection/twitter/README.md

-# Twitter data collection for Open Assistant
+# Twitter data collection for Open Models iEcho

 Conversations on Twitter can be an interesting and useful source of data for our model to learn from.
 Certain twitter threads may contain helpful prompts and